-In Mother-Blame in the Prozac Nation, sociologist Linda Blum describes the lives of women with disabled children.
+In an article titled Mother-Blame in the Prozac Nation, sociologist Linda Blum describes the lives of women with disabled children.
 While mothers are held to an essentially impossibly high standard of motherhood in the contemporary U.S. and elsewhere, mothers of disabled children find themselves even more overwhelmed.

 Mothers often felt that they were their child’s only advocate, with his or her health and future dependent on making just one more phone call, getting one more meeting with an expert, or trying one more school.
 Accordingly, they were simultaneously exhausted and filled with guilt.
 I wondered, when I came across this Post Secret confession, if this mother was experiencing some of the same things: